A manifesto

 What a place can hold

-Give the engineer a place to stand and four things become possible that a stateless surface does not natively hold.
+Give the engineer a place to stand and three things become possible that a stateless surface does not natively hold.

 The map moves because the system moves.
-Do not expect to memorize it.
-Services come and go, the shape reflows, and the layout is not fixed, on purpose.
-A diagram you can learn by heart is one that has stopped tracking reality, and a pinned board is stable precisely because it froze, going quietly wrong the moment the system moves on without it.
-What persists is not a coordinate but a relationship.
-The payments service may sit anywhere on screen; its callers and dependencies are always the neighborhood around it.
+What persists is not a coordinate but a relationship: the payments service may sit anywhere on screen, and its callers and dependencies are always the neighborhood around it.
 That is where absence becomes legible.
-The service that should be calling this one and today is not shows up as a gap in the cluster it belonged to, wherever the physics placed that cluster.
-You do not find the phantom by remembering where it was.
-You find it because the ones still alive are standing around the hole.
+The service that should be calling this one and today is not shows up as a gap in the cluster it belonged to; you find the phantom because the ones still alive are standing around the hole.

 A place must tell the truth about itself